justiniantaylor/playground/pizzeria/README.md

 You’ll also want to give our Pizzeria an awesome name, then share with us on GitHub.

+## Technology

+- Java
+- Spring Boot
+- Spring Data
+- Spring Cloud Zuul
+- Angular
+- Material
+- JUnit

 ## Conceptual Model

+I began with building a basic conceptual model below.

 ![Screenshot](concepts.png)

 ## Basic Architecture

+I decided to use an API Gateway pattern so that I could have a single entry point for all clients.
+I also chose an edge architecture so that the API Gateway could be deployed in a DMZ in order to protect all other resources behind a firewall.

 ![Screenshot](architecture.png)

 ## Order Process

+An assumption was made that the payment was made before order was placed, either online or in store.

 ![Screenshot](process.png)